elioar/coupon-platform/README.md

-# CouponMe - Discount Coupon Platform
+# VibePeek - Discount Coupon Platform

 A modern, full-stack web platform where users and businesses can register and interact with discount coupons.
 Built with Next.js 16, TypeScript, Prisma, and Tailwind CSS.